This is the Moulin Rouge Show in Paris

 Part of the second act of the show| ©ParisCabaret

-The dress code at the Moulin Rouge is not very strict and simpler than you might think.
+The Moulin Rouge dress code is not very strict and simpler than you might think.
 Stick to the word "formal" and you won't have any problems.
 Just don't wear tracksuits or shorts.

 Should I have dinner before or after the show?
 Will the restaurants be open all around?